Representative Chad Brown to become commissioner of Louisiana ATC

 BATON ROUGE - State Representative Chad Brown is becoming the commissioner of the Louisiana Office of Alcohol and Tobacco Control under Governor Jeff Landry.

-Brown, a Democrat who represented Plaquemine, resigned from his seat to take the position; the Louisiana House website currently lists his seat as vacant.
+Brown, a Democrat who represented Plaquemine, is expected to resign from his seat to take the position; the Louisiana House website currently lists his seat as vacant.

 The ATC's website also said that it welcomes Brown as its new commissioner and that a "biography and picture will follow soon."
 The previous commissioner, Ernest Legier Jr., resigned in August.